-The U.S. government has limited ability to provide emergency services to U.S. citizens in some areas of Haiti.
+The U.S. government has limited ability to provide emergency services to U.S. citizens due to reduced staffing and security concerns.
 The Embassy discourages its personnel from walking in most neighborhoods.
 The Embassy prohibits its personnel from:

 - Visiting establishments after dark without secure, on-site parking;

 - Using any kind of public transportation or taxis;

 - Traveling anywhere between 1:00 a.m. and 5:00 a.m.; and

 - Visiting certain parts of the city at any time without prior approval and special security measures in place.

 Read the Safety and Security section on the country information page.

 - Avoid demonstrations.
 Do not attempt to drive through roadblocks.